gangdong/gangdong.github.io/_posts/2019-01-23-Python-installation-ubuntu.markdown

 make
 sudo make install
 {% endhighlight %}
-Waiting for the installation complete.
+Waiting for the installation to complete.
 Then check the python version, if you see the "Python 3.6.x", python3.6 has been installed successfully on your ubuntu16.04.
 {% highlight shell %}
 david@david-VirtualBox:~$ python --version
 Python 3.6.0